Discovery & Collections

-The City of Alexandria has created two programs to ease the Real Estate and Personal Property tax burden on elderly and/or disabled residents, disabled military veterans, and surviving military spouses.
+The City of Alexandria has created several programs to ease the Real Estate and Personal Property tax burden on elderly and/or disabled residents, disabled military veterans, and surviving military spouses.

 Real Estate Tax Relief for Elderly and Disabled Persons Program: Residents of the City of Alexandria who are 65 years of age or older or who are permanently and totally disabled may be eligible for the City's Real Estate Tax Relief or Deferral Program for Elderly or Disabled Persons.